Image Tools

 This guide maps to the tool directly so you can apply each step while reading.

-Transparency and color behavior #
+Handle transparency and color space correctly #

 Build a repeatable conversion pipeline #